 Patients with multiple intra-pancreatic primaries will need total pancreatectomy.
 This results in significant endocrine and exocrine depletion requiring replacement for both.
 For these reasons, this group of patients will be excluded from phase I of the pilot programme - the initial 10 patients.
-Thereafter, careful consideration will need to be given as to the likely transplant benefit for individual patients.
+Thereafter, careful consideration will be needed for predicting the likely transplant benefit for individual patients.